To start a farming business in Kenya does not necessarily need a large piece of land, you can always start small.

 Before you start a farming business in Kenya, you will need to think about the different varieties of farming that will get into.

-Diversification is very important especially in crop farming because different kinds of crops shave different maturity rates.
+Diversification is, crucial, especially in crop farming, because different kinds of crops shave different maturity rates.

 Diversifying will make sure that you will have income all year round.
 Also, if one crop is unsuccessful, there are likely to be many others that are successful.

-Also, read about Top 10 profitable business ideas in Kenya 2019
+Also, read about profitable business ideas in Kenya

 Knowledge is Power